LOWER-LID BLEPHAROPLASTY (EYELID SURGERY)

 Length of procedure: 60 to 90 minutes.

-Estimated recovery time: Patients may return to work after a few days, but should avoid vigorous activities for one week.
-Visible bruising or swelling should resolve within 1 to 3 weeks.
+Estimated recovery time: Patients may return to work after 1-2 weeks, but should avoid vigorous activities for 3 weeks.
+Visible bruising or swelling should resolve within 1-2 weeks.
 To learn how to prepare for this procedure and what to expect afterwards, click here to download our patient instructions.

 Side effects: Common side effects include bruising, swelling, a well-hidden scar, and possibly some eye irritation.
 Downward traction of the eyelid may occur in some cases, but usually resolves in days to weeks.
 Click here to download a detailed consent form from the American Society of Plastic Surgeons, listing the risks and benefits of lower-lid blepharoplasty surgery.